Customer Effort Score Explained

 Reactive CES surveys are sent out after something specific happens, like after a customer talks to support or buys something.
 This lets you get feedback right away and fix any problems quickly.
 The difference is this one is usually triggered by something that would lead you to believe there was an issue.

-The score alone won't get you very far.
-A single score from one customer doesn't tell you much, so it's important to look at the overall trend and compare it to what's normal for your industry.
+However, the score requires context to be truly valuable.
+A single score from one customer doesn't tell you much, so it's important to look at the overall trend.

 You can compare your data to previous time periods to see if things are getting better or worse.
 You can also look at the data by different groups, like age or how people use your product, to spot patterns and areas where you can improve.